cekane/Learning-D3/README.md

 ### Method
 This project uses D3 for creating the different graphics and utilizes react for it's component architecture.
 Data is being pulled from a tsv file for the time being.
 In order to import data from an external source, like google sheets or excel, I'm going to need to use cors (cross-origin HTTP request).
 The goal is to be able to set your datasource and customize you chart with a set of props.

+I briefly looked into the force attributes that are provided with D3.
+It ended up looking sort of like a molecular structure.

 ### Skills Learned
 * How to make Bar charts and Pie charts
 * How to manipulate D3 Animations